Snorby/snorby/README.md

 	`$ bundle install`

 	* NOTE: If you get missing gem issues in production use `bundle install --path vendor/cache`

+	* If your system gems are updated beyond the gemfile.lock you should use as an example `bundle exec rake snorby:setup`

+	* If running `bundle exec {app}` is painful you can safely install binstubs by `bundle install --binstubs`

 * Run The Snorby Setup